HariSekhon/Knowledge-Base/docker.md

 ## Docker Scan

-Docker Scan uses Snyk to detect vulnerabilities in docker images
+Docker Scan uses Snyk to detect vulnerabilities in docker images.

 - included in Docker Desktop
 - requires a plugin in Docker on Linux